Jenny Holzer: Recognition

 In addition to winning a Golden Lion for her work at the 44th Venice Biennale in 1990, Holzer has received several other prestigious awards, including the Art Institute of Chicago's Blair Award (1982), the Skowhegan Medal for Installation (1994), the World Economic Forum's Crystal Award (1996), the Berlin Prize fellowship (2000), the ranks of chevalier (2002) and officier (2016) in France's Ordre des Arts et des Lettres, the Barnard Medal of Distinction (2011), the U.S. State Department's International Medal of Arts (2017), and a place on Time magazine's Time 100 list (2024).

 In 2010, Holzer received the Distinguished Women in the Arts Award from the Museum of Contemporary Art, Los Angeles (MOCA).
 The annual award – recognizing women for their leadership and innovation in the visual arts, dance, music, and literature – is a bronze plaque originally designed by the artist in 1994, featuring one of her Truisms: "It is in your self-interest to find a way to be very tender."

 Holzer also holds honorary degrees from Williams College, the Rhode Island School of Design, The New School, and Smith College.
 In 2018 she was selected as a new member of the American Academy of Arts and Letters.

+In 2026, Holzer was awarded the Praemium Imperiale in the category Painting.